Haim-Or-Hadad/Directed-Weighted-Graph_/readme.md

 **significance: A Node class will use it**
 ### Node
-Node this class that implements the NodeData interface , This interface represents the set of operations applicable on a <br/>
+Node this class that implements the NodeData interface , This interface represents  set of operations applicable on a <br/>
- node (vertex) in a (directional) weighted graph.
+ node (vertex) in a (directional) weighted graph.<br/>
  ***new fields:***
 - private int id - the key that will be useful for the structure of graph.
 - private double weight- the weight of the node for the algoritem.